MineLittlePony/minelittlepony.github.io/pages/skinning.md

 | 200 | 0   | 0   | Just saddle bags (what most people might want)
 | 50  | 0   | 0   | Muffin Hat (glory to the muffin queen!)

 > \* As mentioned above, Saddle Bags are the only set of gear that is currently skinnable.
 They occupy the same area as the wings on Pegasi, and affect how wings are skinned on flying races.

-There's also some fun secrets hidden away!
-What are they?
-Well they're secrets!
-(We can't just give away everything, where's the fun in that?!
+[New Template to be added]

 ## Uploading your skins
 Regular SD skins can be uploaded to [Minecraft.net](https://minecraft.net/) like a normal skin.
 Make sure to select the "My skin fits on the classic 'Steve' player model" option.
 Both skin layouts can be uploaded to Minecraft.net